Adobe-Marketing-Cloud/mobile-services/README.md

 mobile-services
 ===============

-Native Mobile SDKs, dev tools and example apps.
+Native Mobile SDKs, dev tools, and example apps.

 If you have questions about the SDK, please check out our forums and documentation.